 Professor John Mack – Harvard Medical School

-NASA personnel who have publicly testified to ET contact include Mercury astronauts Gordon Cooper, Scott Carpenter, and Donald Slayton; and Apollo astronauts Eugene Cernan, Buzz Aldrin, Dr Brian O Leary, Edgar Alan Mitchell, Lt Col Onizuka; and recently Leroy Chiao, the former commander of the International Space Station.
+Voices that have spoken freely include former intelligence operatives, military personnel, surgeons (echoing the work of Harvard Professor John Mack) eyewitnesses, commercial and military airline pilots and, significantly, NASA personnel.
+Over the years NASA personnel who have publicly testified to ET contact include Mercury astronauts Gordon Cooper, Scott Carpenter, and Donald Slayton; and Apollo astronauts Eugene Cernan, Buzz Aldrin, Dr Brian O Leary, Edgar Alan Mitchell, Lt Col Onizuka; and recently Leroy Chiao, the former commander of the International Space Station.

-Fr Gabriel Funes
+Fr Jose Gabriel Funes

-Then in 2011 came a very public spat between US and UK governments over demands made by the USA for the extradition of a computer hacker, Gary McKinnon.
+In 2011 came a very public spat between US and UK governments over demands made by the USA for the extradition of a computer hacker, Gary McKinnon.
 McKinnon had evinced data, images and text from NASA computers which appeared to indicate a level of ET contact and collaboration.

 Theresa May MP as British Home Secretary in 2012, discussing the need to change British law in order to swiftly block Gary McKinnon’s extradition

 This unusual succession of events in the last few years has completely reversed my previous views.
-They strongly suggest to me that we believers may need – as Fr Funes says – to be ready sooner rather than later to make room in our theology for E.T.
+They strongly suggest to me that we believers may need – as Fr Funes intimated – to be ready sooner rather than later to make room in our theology for E.T.